icebert04/icebert04.github.io/_posts/2017-12-29-magic-garden.md

 And in the afternoon, sometimes I still go out in my balcony to watch the sun set and when I'm lucky, I do see some Maya birds in my balcony jumping happily and eating the leftovers of my cat.

 You too can have your very own sanctuary.
-It can be your backyard or your frontyard.
+It can be your backyard or your front-yard.
 It can be the vacant lot that you can rent from the land owner who has no intention of using it.
 You can purchase a small piece of land in the province.
 That too can be your sanctuary.
 It doesn't have to be someting you own.
 I go to my province in Batangas and regularly go to the nearest beach.
 I go there usually in the morning, swim and check the fishes and corals, then go back home.
 I don't own the land but I still considered it as my extension of my sanctuary (for a very small entrance fee).